Directory macros/latex/contrib/statrep

 1) Compile the document with pdfLaTeX.
 You can use a LaTeX-aware

-editor such as TeXworks or use the command-line command 'pdflatex'.
+editor such as TeXworks, or you can use the command-line command 'pdflatex'.

-This step generates the SAS program that is needed to produce the results.
+This step generates the necessary SAS program that is needed to produce

 2) Execute the SAS program quickstart_SR.sas, which was automatically